dhis2/training-docs/content/design_for_data_use/tg_indicators.md

 Program indicators and program indicator groups are for tracker and will not be covered here.

-In this example, let us create an indicator for Net enrolment in primary.
-The formula for this indicator is Learners enrolled from 6-12 years old/Estimate of children 6-12 years old * 100%.
-This information is taken from section B in the termly tool.
+In this example, let us create an indicator for EPI - BCG coverage (%).
+The formula for this indicator is EPI - BCG doses given <1 year/Live births * 100%.
+This information is taken from Immunization form section : Vaccine administration children.

 ![sectionb-termly](images/indicators/sectionb-termly.png)

 #### Create an indicator type

 In order to create this indicator, we will need to make sure the factor of 100 is already there.
-If we navigate to factor, we will see that it is already there so we do not need to create (it is labelled as percentage with a factor of 100).
+If we navigate to factor, we will see that it is already there so we do not need to create (it is labeled as percentage with a factor of 100).

 If we needed to create an indicator type, the process is very simple.
 Select the plus button to create the new indicator type then give it a name and factor.